-These Crazy Good Classic Stuffed Shells are creamy, gooey, carb-y comfort food at it’s best!
-This family loved recipe features perfectly cooked shells, flavorful tomato sauce, and the most delicious ricotta filling!
-Sure to become one of your favorite pasta dishes!
+This Classic Stuffed Shells Recipe is creamy, gooey, carb-y comfort food at it’s best!
+Our family loved recipe features jumbo pasta shells, hearty tomato sauce, and a delicious ricotta cheese mixture!
+Plus, gooey mozzarella cheese on top.
+Sure to become one of your favorite pasta dishes, it’s delicious with garlic bread and salad.

 Stuffed shells is essentially a super cheesy baked pasta dish, quite similar to lasagna or baked ziti.
-And it’s perfect for those nights you’re craving Italian-style comfort food!
+Perfect for those nights you’re craving Italian-style comfort food!
+We make it all the time in the chilly winter months and for family gatherings and holiday celebrations.

 There are tons of variations on this recipe floating around the world – and internet.
 I have Spicy Stuffed Shells Fra Diavolo and Caprese Stuffed Shells recipes here on the blog.
 And a lot of recipe will incorporate ingredients such as ground beef, Italian sausage, or even frozen spinach into the sauce!